The Ultimate Guide to Visiting the Musical Instrument Museum in Phoenix

 History of the Wrigley Mansion

-The Wrigley Mansion was built almost 100 years ago in 1932.
-It was originally intended to be a 50th-anniversary gift from William Wrigley Jr. to his wife, Ada.
+The Wrigley Mansion was built almost 100 years ago, in 1932.
+It was originally intended as a 50th anniversary gift from William Wrigley Jr. to his wife, Ada.
 (Anyone else hoping for a mansion as an anniversary gift?)
 Lol.

 The name Wrigley may sound familiar as William Wrigley Jr. was the entrepreneur behind the Wrigley Company, famous for its chewing gum, and the owner of the Chicago Cubs baseball team.

-In addition to his above accomplishments, Wrigley took a lot of pride in the Wrigley Mansion in Phoenix.
+In addition to his aforementioned accomplishments, Wrigley took great pride in the Wrigley Mansion in Phoenix.
 This historic 16,850-square-foot mansion boasts a stunning blend of Spanish and Mediterranean styles throughout its 24 rooms.

-Over the years, the mansion has had various owners, but it was eventually transformed into a restaurant and event space, preserving its historical charm and welcoming guests to experience its splendor.
+Over the years, the mansion has had various owners.
+Still, it was eventually transformed into a restaurant and event space, preserving its historical charm and welcoming guests to experience its splendor.

 Opulent Furniture and Lamp Displays